VIKASSAMVEL/SkillNexus/README.md

-# Urban Skill Exchange: A Full-Stack Platform for Hyperlocal Talent Sharing
+# SkillNexus: A Full-Stack Platform for Hyperlocal Talent Sharing

 ## Project Overview